JaPNaA/othello-rs/README.md

 This app has several bots that employ various strategies.

-The list is ordered from best strategies to worst.
+The list is ordered from worst strategies to best.
+A negative elo indicates the strategy is worse than random.

 - Deep Negative Heuristic Bot (Elo: -334)
   - This bot plays the worst moves it can find